Neobyzantine Octoechos: Transcription of the heirmologic melos

 The transcriptions of the heirmologion kalophonikon were more lucky than those of the sticherarion kalophonikon.
 They were not only retranscribed according to the New Method by Gregorios the Protopsaltes, but also published by Theodoros Phokaeos as a printed chant book.
-The printed collections usually favored 17th-century compositions of Petros Bereketis, Balasios Iereas and Germanos of New Patras, but also compositions by Panagiotes Halaçoğlu and teachers of the New Music School, especially by Iakovos the Protopsaltes and his students.
+The printed collections usually favored 17th-century compositions of Petros Bereketis, Balasios Iereas, and Germanos of New Patras, but also compositions by Panagiotes Halaçoğlu and teachers of the New Music School, especially by Iakovos the Protopsaltes and his students.

 The heirmologion kalophonikon usually picked up one ode of the canon and elaborated it in a kalophonic way, but it was divided according to the conventional Octoechos order.
 A second part (pp. 189-262) was a "Kratematarion of the kalophonic Heirmos" in the Octoechos order as well, which could be used to prolong the performance.
-Earlier hand-written anthologies usually notated the heirmos kalophonikos together with a certain kratema which had been exclusively composed for it.
-But the separated form of the printed edition might also indicate that a kratema could be performed alone.
+Earlier hand-written anthologies usually notated the heirmos kalophonikos together with a certain kratema that had been exclusively composed for it.
+However, the separated form of the printed edition might also indicate that a kratema could be performed alone.

 Concerning the discussion of the heirmologic melos between Petros Peloponnesios, Petros Byzantios, and Iakovos the Protopsaltes, there is a very similar evolution, as it can be found in the definition of the sticheraric melos according to the New Method.
-Petros Peloponnesios composed a "heirmologion ton katavaseion" which has to be performed in the same tempo, as it had become the "fast sticheraric melos".
-It is a coincidence between the "melos heirmologikon argon" and the "sticherarikon syntomon", as it exists as well between Iakovos' "melos sticherarikon argon" and the "melos papadikes".
-Petros Peloponnesios' student Petros Byzantios added a simpler version of a "heirmologion syntomon" which followed the same mechanic patterns, as they had been developed by his teacher in his Anastasimatarion syntomon, and his version is today identified as "the heirmologic melos", but its tempo is the same as used for the troparia in the common edition of Anastasimatarion neon.
+Petros Peloponnesios composed a "heirmologion ton katavaseion" which has to be performed in the same tempo, as it had become the "fast sticheraric melos."
+It is a coincidence between the "melos heirmologikon argon" and the "sticherarikon syntomon", as it also exists between Iakovos' "melos sticherarikon argon" and the "melos papadikes."
+Petros Peloponnesios' student Petros Byzantios added a simpler version of a "heirmologion syntomon" which followed the same mechanic patterns, as they had been developed by his teacher in his Anastasimatarion syntomon.
+Today, his version is identified as "the heirmologic melos", but its tempo is the same as the one used for the troparia in the common edition of Anastasimatarion neon.